fare-patches/gerbil-wiki/The-Gerbil-Package-Manager.md

 ## A Word of Caution

 The build script is not sandboxed; it runs with user priveledges and it is an arbitrary script.
-We plan to address this in the future by creating a restricted sandbox language for package build scripts.
+We plan to address this by creating a restricted sandbox language for package build scripts.

 For now, you should only install packages from sources you trust.
 That's ok for the early days of the Gerbil Clan, as we don't have